Undercover Burns: Plot

 Lisa and Bart go to the power plant with Homer for "Take Your Child to Work Day", but Mr. Burns decides to change it into "Put Your Child to Work Day".
 All of the children are forced to work, but Lisa escapes and confronts Mr. Burns about the abuse of child labor laws.
 Mr. Burns decides to hide in the employee restroom.
-While in the restroom, Mr. Burns sees unflattering graffiti on the walls, and soon realizes that his employees don't like him very much, because of his pompous ways.
+While in the restroom, Mr. Burns sees unflattering graffiti on the walls, and soon realizes that his employees don't like him.

 Smithers decides to help a distraught Mr. Burns go undercover as a man named Fred Kranepool.
 During his undercover operation, Mr. Burns plans to "infiltrate and kill" disloyal employees, but ends up befriending Homer, Lenny, and Carl.
 Smithers becomes jealous of all the time Mr. Burns is spending with the employees and eventually tells Homer that Fred is actually a disguised Mr. Burns.
 His scheme exposed, Mr. Burns reverts to his old, tyrannical self.